Brake System Testing Equipment Guide: Learn Key Features, Uses, and Benefits

 How often should braking systems be tested?

-Testing frequency depends on vehicle regulations, maintenance schedules, and safety inspection requirements established by transportation authorities.
+Testing frequency depends on regulations, maintenance schedules, and inspection requirements set by authorities.

 What measurements are recorded during brake testing?